zammad/zammad-admin-documentation/integrations/generic-cti.rst

 CTI (generic)
 =============

-Since Zammad 2.6 anyone with access to a CTI (computer telephony integration) system can use the phone-functionality.
+Zammad offers phone functionality for users with access to a CTI (computer telephony integration) system (available since version 2.6).

-Using the CTI-integration enables you to greet customers by name,  get their tickets up on the screen with a single click.
+Using the CTI integration enables you to greet customers by name,  get their tickets up on the screen with a single click.
 Or, identify missed calls at a glance, and return calls right from within Zammad.
 Manufacturers of telephone systems or developers can use this interface to connect their telephone system to Zammad.

 What do I need to get started?